vuoro/pelimanni/README.md

     // I use the following, but I'm uncertain if they're enough for every possible scenario.
     // 1.
 A DynamicsCompressor to guard against super high volumes.
     // 2.
-A set of BiquadFilters to cut off frequencies below (~20 hz) and above (~20k hz) human hearing limits. instrument.output.connect(audioContext.destination);
+A set of BiquadFilters to cut off frequencies below (~20 hz) and above (~20k hz) human hearing limits. instance.output.connect(audioContext.destination);
   }

-  // Play it
+  // Finally, play it
   const frequency = midiToFrequency(noteNumber);
-  playInstrument(instrument, frequency, at, duration, velocity, vibrato);
+  playInstance(instance, frequency, at, duration, velocity, vibrato);

+  // TODO: figure out how to destroy instrument instances after they're no longer needed
+  // destroyInstance(instance);
 }
 ```

-And finally, you just have to call `scheduleMusic` at the appropriate time interval.
+After all that, you still have to call `scheduleMusic` at the appropriate time interval.
 If the page is visible, it will schedule up to `playAhead` seconds of your tracks.
 If the page is hidden, it will add 1 second to `playAhead`, since 1s is as often as you can call any loop in an inactive browser tab.
 If some kind of lagspike still manages to make the scheduler fall behind, it will skip enough notes to get back to schedule.

 A larger `playAhead` will make skipped notes and lag-caused audio glitches less likely, but will also delay any live changes you might be making to the tracks.
 Anything between 0.04–0.5 seconds should be a good choice.